 Management fees incurred on behalf of the Company were paid to companies controlled by officers of the Company.
-The companies that were paid for management fees and reimbursement of expenses include the following: Orangue Holdings Limited and Dason Investments Limited associated with David Seton in 2011 and 2010; Wholesale Products Trading Limited associated with Peter Tiedemann in 2011 and 2010; Action Management Limited associated with Charles Barclay in 2011 and 2010; Cawdor Holding Limited associated with Russell Graham in 2011 and 2010; Lloyd Beaumont Trust associated with Paul Seton in 2011 and 2010; Whakapai Consulting Ltd associated with Jane Bell in 2011 and 2010; and Jura Trust Limited associated with John Seton in 2011 and 2010.
+The companies that were paid for management fees and reimbursement of expenses include the following: Orangue Holdings Limited and Dason Investments Limited associated with David Seton in 2011 and 2010; Wholesale Products Trading Limited associated with Peter Tiedemann in 2011 and 2010; Action Management Limited associated with Charles Barclay in 2011 and 2010; Cawdor Holding Limited associated with Russell Graham in 2011 and 2010; Lloyd Beaumont No. 2 Trust associated with Paul Seton in 2011 and 2010; Whakapai Consulting Ltd associated with Jane Bell in 2011 and 2010; The Jura Trust associated with John Seton in 2011 and 2010 and K&K Management GmbH associated with Klaus Leiders in 2011.